kripken/build-suite/README.markdown

 Notes:

  * Look for `integrateWasmJS` in the `.js` file, to see how the WebAssembly and JavaScript environments are connected.
  * The `.wast` files contain imports, which the [spec interpreter](https://github.com/WebAssembly/spec) (which does not have JavaScript embedding support) will raise an error on.
-If you want to use the spec interpreter to verify that the rest of the `.wast` is valid (which they all should), you can use Binaryen to remove the imports, using `binaryen-shell src.cpp.o.wast -remove-imports -print-after > ok.wast`.
+If you want to use the spec interpreter to verify that the rest of the `.wast` is valid (which they all should be), you can use Binaryen to remove the imports, using `binaryen-shell src.cpp.o.wast -remove-imports -print-after > ok.wast`.